mozilla-iam/auth0-deploy/README.md

 At this time Auth0 runs nodejs8.
 The module list that is cached inside webtasks is listed here: https://auth0-extensions.github.io/canirequire/#rsa

+### Style

+The primary goal is to follow the style of the [Auth0 example rules](https://github.com/auth0/rules/tree/master/src/rules).
+This appears to follow the [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html) in some ways as there are trailing semi-colon characters.
+In other ways the Auth0 rules do not follow the Google style as some contain [`var` declarations](https://google.github.io/styleguide/jsguide.html#features-use-const-and-let)
+Try to follow the Google style in the Mozilla rules in this repo.

 ### Development cycle

 This is the cycle today.
 In the future we hopefully add CI driven tests.